fedor4ever/elf2e32_next/README.md

  - generate header file with exported functions from DSO file or in post-linker part
  - gets exported functions from DSO and store in DEF file
  - looking for new bad ELF files for testing
- - list global variables if --dlldata not specified for DLL target
+ - list global variables if `--dlldata` not specified for DLL target
  - repacking existing E32 image
- - list global variables if --dlldata not specified for any targets except STDDLL and STDEXE
+ - list global variables if `--dlldata` not specified for any targets except STDDLL and STDEXE

 ## Changes:
- - option --e32input=<file> works as --e32input=<file> --dump=h, was --e32input=<file> --dump=hscdeit
+ - option `--e32input=<file>` works as `--e32input=<file> --dump=h`, was `--e32input=<file> --dump=hscdeit`
- - option --unfrozen and supplied a .def file with the frozen exports produce ready to use DSO, DEF, E32Image.
+ - option `--unfrozen` and supplied a .def file with the frozen exports produce ready to use DSO, DEF, E32Image.
 One or more exports declared in supplied a .def missing in supplied ELF file.

 Was: E32 has only real symbols, absent symbols missing; DEF has all symbols - from .def file with the frozen exports and ELF, absent symbols present as normal; output DEF has all symbols, absent symbols present as absent.
 Therefore second step required to obtain proper DSO and E32Image.
 At this point supplied a .def updated and used to produce ready to use DSO, DEF, E32Image.

 Now: simple produce ready to use DSO, DEF, E32Image, supplied a .def untouched.

 ## You wish to add new enhansements.